-- 8.3Location: The entire fuel system, including carburetor, air cleaner cover, splash shield, and engine (excluding intake air hoses) must be located within the envelope of the vehicle's roll cage.
+- 10.3 Location: The entire fuel system, including carburetor, air cleaner cover, splash shield, and engine (excluding intake air hoses) must be located within the envelope of the vehicle's roll cage.
 The envelope shall be tested by means of a straight edge in contact with any two outer points of vehicle frame members.
-The fuel tank mountings must be designed to resist sustained vibration and shock. - 8.4Fuel Cap: A standard Briggs and Stratton gas cap with a built-in check valve, Part B4325GS is required. - 8.5Fuel Tank: One fuel tank is permitted on the vehicle.
+The fuel tank mountings must be designed to resist sustained vibration and shock - 10.4 Fuel Tank: One fuel tank is permitted on the vehicle.
 Fuel tanks shall be unmodified and free from injurious defects.
-Fuel tanks are restricted to Briggs and Stratton part 799863.
 All fuel tanks shall be remote mounted, and not affixed to the engine.
 Fuel tank mounting shall be fixed.
-Removable tanks are explicitly prohibited. - 8.6Mounting: Fuel tanks shall be mounted directly to a tube or tubes meeting the requirements of at least a secondary member.
+Removable tanks are explicitly prohibited. - 10.5 Mounting: Fuel tanks shall be mounted directly to a tube or tubes meeting the requirements of at least a secondary member.
 The tubes onto which the fuel tank mounts must be welded to the rest of the chassis frame.
 Cantilever mounting of fuel tanks to the vehicle frame is explicitly prohibited.

 All four mounting holes on the fuel tank shall be used to mount the tank to the vehicle frame.
 Tabs used to join the fuel tank to the tubes of the vehicle frame shall be less than 50.8 mm (2.0 in) long, when measured along the tab from the center of the mounting hole to the outside of the attached frame member.
 No lightening holes or other cutouts are permitted on the frame fuel tank mounting tabs.
 All fasteners used to mount the fuel tank to the vehicle frame must meet the requirements of fasteners.

-8.7 Fuel Lines and Filters:
+10.6 Fuel Lines and Filters:

-- 8.7.1 Location: All fuel lines shall be located away from sharp edges, hot engine components and be protected from chafing or abrasion.
-Grommets are required where the lines pass through any member of the vehicle, a body panel, drip pan, etc. Fuel lines are prohibited in the cockpit. - 8.7.2 Rating: All fuel lines shall be SAE rated fuel lines.
+- 10.6.1 Location: All fuel lines shall be located away from sharp edges, hot engine components and be protected from chafing or abrasion.
+Grommets are required where the lines pass through any member of the vehicle, a body panel, drip pan, etc. Fuel lines are prohibited in the cockpit. - 10.6.2 Rating: All fuel lines shall be SAE rated fuel lines.
 The Briggs and Stratton fuel line is SAE J30R14 or 30R7-RP.

-All fuel lines shall be no larger than the stock fuel lines supplied with the engine. - 8.7.3 Dimensions: Fuel lines must have 6.3 mm inner diameter and 12.7 mm outer diameter.
+All fuel lines shall be no larger than the stock fuel lines supplied with the engine. - 10.6.3 Dimensions: Fuel lines must have 6.3 mm inner diameter and 12.7 mm outer diameter.